devbijay/Fast-Cache/docs/index.md

 ## 🌟 Benefits

 - **Plug-and-play:** Add caching to any FastAPI endpoint with a simple decorator.
-- **Multiple backends:** Use in-memory, Redis, Postgres, or Memcache.
-Swap backends with a single line of code.
+- **Multiple backends:** Use in-memory, Redis, Postgres, or Memcache etc. Swap backends with a single line of code.
 - **Sync & Async support:** Works seamlessly with both synchronous and asynchronous FastAPI endpoints.
 - **Performance:** Reduce database load, speed up API responses, and improve scalability.
 - **Optional dependencies:** Only install the backend you need, keeping your project lightweight.